Improvements to Page Green Common, Page Green Terrace and Rangemoor Open Space

 Rangemoor Open Space

-As an outcome of discussions with the local community, we decided to look into small-scale improvements to Rangemoor Open Space and Page Green Terrace, which are seen as valuable but underused green spaces in the area.
+As an outcome of discussions with the local community, we looked into small-scale improvements to Rangemoor Open Space and Page Green Terrace, which are seen as valuable but underused green spaces in the area.

-They have been designed together with Earlsmead Primary School, Priscilla Wakefield Nursing Home, and the Page Green Residents Association, as well as broader members of the local community.
-They aim to invite the widest range of residents to use Rangemoor for play, rest, socialising, or gardening, by making it welcoming and accessible to those of all ages and abilities.
+They have been designed with Earlsmead Primary School, Priscilla Wakefield Nursing Home, the Page Green Residents Association, as well as broader members of the local community.

 1. Three new lighting columns positioned at the entrances